StrangeBeeCorp/docs/README.md

 ~/venvs/mkdocs-env\Scripts\Activate.ps1
 ```

+##### Verify activation

-After activating, the name of your environment should appear in brackets at the beginning of your command line.
+The name of your environment should appear in brackets at the beginning of your command line.

 #### 3. Install the requirements